aubclsc0239/Microbiome_ONT_2025/README.md

 # 16S rRNA Microbiome EPI2ME to Phyloseq

-## Written by Abdulmalik Oladipupo
+## Written by Abdulmalik A. Oladipupo
 ## Project description
 Since long reads technology has lower read quality than short reads, and several available pipelines or packages are not designed to handle long reads appropriately, I plan to integrate several analytical